-56. Plaintiff reserve the right to modify, expand, or amend the definitions of the proposed classes following the discovery period and before the Court determines whether class certification is appropriate.

-57. Certification of Plaintiff' claims for class-wide treatment is appropriate because Plaintiff can prove the elements of their claims on a class-wide basis using the same evidence as would prove those elements in individual actions alleging the same claims.
+- 55. Plaintiff reserves the right to modify, expand, or amend the definitions of the proposed classes following the discovery period and before the Court determines whether class certification is appropriate. - 56.
+Certification of Plaintiff's claims for class-wide treatment is appropriate because Plaintiff can prove the elements of their claims on a class-wide basis using the same evidence as would prove those elements in individual actions alleging the same claims.

-Numerosity
+A. Numerosity

-- 58. This action satisfies the requirements of Fed.R.Civ.P.
-23(a)(1).
+- 57. This action satisfies the requirements of Fed.
+R. Civ.
+P. 23(a)(1).
 The Class numbers at least in the hundreds and consists of geographically dispersed business entities who are insured for business interruption losses.
-Lancer sells many insurance policies in the State of New York and all other states and therefore joinder of the Class members is impracticable. - 59.
-The identity of Class members is ascertainable, as the names and addresses of all Class members can be identified in Lancer's or their agent's books and records.
-Plaintiff anticipates providing appropriate notice to the certified Class in compliance with Fed.R.Civ.P.
-23(c)(2)(A) and/or (B), to be approved by the Court after class certification, or pursuant to court order under Fed.
+Cumberland sells its insurance policies in Illinois, Indiana, Iowa, Minnesota, Tennessee, and Wisconsin and therefore joinder of the Class members is impracticable. - 58.
+The identity of Class members is ascertainable, as the names and addresses of all Class members can be identified in Cumberland or their agent's books and records.
+Plaintiff anticipates providing appropriate notice to the certified Class in compliance with Fed.
 R. Civ.
+P. 23(c)(2)(A) and/or (B), to be approved by the Court after class certification, or pursuant to court order under Fed.
+R. Civ.
 P. 23(d).

-Typicality
+B. Typicality

-60. This action satisfies the requirements of Fed.R.Civ.P.
-23(a)(3) because Plaintiff's claims are typical of the claims of each of the Class members, as all Class members were and are similarly affected and their claims arise from the same all-risk commercial property insurance policy provisions entered into with Lancer.
+59. This action satisfies the requirements of Fed.
+R. Civ.
+P. 23(a)(3) because Plaintiff's claims are typical of the claims of each of the Class members, as all Class members were and are similarly affected and their claims arise from the same all-risk commercial property insurance policy provisions entered into with Cumberland.
 Each Class member's insurance policy contains the same form providing coverage for business income loss.
 None of the forms exclude coverage due to a governmental action intended to reduce the effect of the ongoing global pandemic.
-As a result, a declaratory judgment as to the rights and obligations under Plaintiff's Policy will address the rights and obligations of all Class members.
+As a result, a declaratory judgment as to the rights and obligations under Plaintiff's Policies will address the rights and obligations of all Class members.

-Adequacy of Representation
+C. Adequacy of Representation

-61. Plaintiff is committed to prosecuting the action, will fairly and adequately protect the interests of the members of the Class, and has retained counsel competent and experienced in class action litigation, including litigation relating to insurance policies.
-Plaintiff has no interests antagonistic to or in conflict with other members of the Class.
+60. Plaintiff is committed to prosecuting the action, will fairly and adequately protect the interests of the members of the Class, and have retained counsel competent and experienced in class action litigation, including litigation relating to insurance policies.
+Plaintiff is aware of no interests antagonistic to or in conflict with other members of the Class.
 Plaintiff anticipates no difficulty in the management of this litigation as a class action.

-Commonality
+D. Commonality

-- 62. This action satisfies the requirements of Fed.R.Civ.P.
-23(a)(2) because there are questions of law and fact that are common to each of the classes.
+- 61. This action satisfies the requirements of Fed.
+R. Civ.
+P. 23(a)(2) because there are questions of law and fact that are common to each of the classes.
 These common questions predominate over any questions affecting only individual Class members.
-The questions of law and fact common to the Class include, but are not limited to: - a.
-Whether there is an actual controversy between Plaintiff and Lancer as to the rights, duties, responsibilities and obligations of the parties under the business interruption coverage provisions in standard all- risk commercial property insurance policies; - b.
-Whether measures to reduce the spread of the COVID-19 pandemic are excluded from Plaintiff's and the Class members standard all-risk commercial property insurance policies; - c.
-Whether the measures put in place by civil authorities to stop the spread of COVID-19 caused physical loss or damage to covered commercial property; - d.
-Whether Lancer has repudiated and anticipatorily breached the all-risk commercial property insurance policies the issued with business interruption coverage by intending to deny claims for coverage; and - e.
-Whether Plaintiff and the Class members suffered damages as a result of the anticipatory breach by Lancer.
+The questions of law and fact common to the Class include, but are not limited to: - (a) Whether there is an actual controversy between Plaintiff and Cumberland as to the rights, duties, responsibilities and obligations of the parties under the business interruption coverage provisions in standard all-risk commercial property insurance policies;

+- (b) Whether measures in response to the COVID-19 pandemic are excluded from Plaintiff's and the Class members' standard all-risk commercial property insurance policies; - (c) Whether the measures put in place by civil authorities' stay-at-home or shelter-in-place orders since March 15, 2020 caused physical loss or damage to covered commercial property; - (d) Whether Cumberland has repudiated and anticipatorily breached the allrisk commercial property insurance policies it issued with business interruption coverage by intending to deny claims for coverage; and - (e) Whether Plaintiff and the Class members suffered damages as a result of the anticipatory breach by Cumberland.